Go back to news

 If you’re looking to let your hair down on a holiday to Blackpool, there are plenty of places to go for a dance.
 If you’ve spent the day at the beach, then heading out to a great dining and dancing spot is the perfect way to unwind.

-If you want to really let loose and have a dance, clubbing is the way to go, but if you’re after a quieter night where you can where your friends, there are plenty of smaller places to go.
-Bar 380 is located at the very top of The Blackpool Tower, providing gorgeous views of the city - some of the best in the North West - and allows you have to relaxing drink in a tranquil setting.
+If you want to really let loose and have a dance, clubbing is the way to go, but if you’re after a quieter night where you can chill with your friends, there are plenty of smaller places to go.
+Bar 380 is located at the very top of The Blackpool Tower, providing gorgeous views of the city - some of the best in the North West - and allows you to have a relaxing drink in a tranquil setting.

 Even the bravest of you out there can’t help but be a little freaked out when taking a walk through The Blackpool Tower Dungeon.
 It’s the perfect activity to do in the afternoon or late evening; it’s hilarious fun and rather scary in places but we guarantee you’ll have a good time.
 And you’ll learn something too as the journey takes you through the gruesome (and true) history of Lancashire.